Watford F.C. Women: History

 The new make-up of the Women's football pyramid was confirmed on 28 May 2018 and despite a strong application, Watford were put in the FA Women's National League (Tier 3) rather than the FA Women's Championship (Tier 2).

 In September 2019, Clinton Lancaster took the position of head coach, with Kavaja taking up an assistant role.
 The Golden Girls were on-track for potential promotion when the 2019–20 season was declared null and void due to the coronavirus pandemic in March 2020.

 The name 'Watford FC Women' replaced the name 'Watford FC Ladies' in August 2020, with the club saying the new name was "representative of a modern view on language and equality and is in keeping with the way our governing bodies, supporters, squad and management regard the women's game".

-In the 2020–21 season, Watford were promoted back into the second tier after a three season absence, due to The FA approving the club’s application for upward movement.
+In the 2020–21 season, Watford Women were promoted back into the second tier after a three season absence, due to The FA approving the club’s application for upward movement.

-In the middle of 2022 Watford F.C.
-Women agreed to play the upcoming season at Grosvenor Vale the home of Wealdstone F.C. and on 1 July they signed striker Bianca Baptiste from Crystal Palace to join them for their 2022–2023 season.
+In the middle of 2022, Watford Women agreed to play the upcoming season at Grosvenor Vale the home of Wealdstone F.C. and on 1 July they signed striker Bianca Baptiste from Crystal Palace to join them for their 2022–2023 season.

+In the 2022–23 season, Watford Women managed to win promotion to the Women's Championship after finishing 1st in the Southern Premier Division and then managed to beat Northern Premier Division winners Nottingham Forest Women in the Championship play off.

+The 2023–24 season saw the team relegated back to The National League South (tier 3), but after two seasons they won promotion in the 2025–26 season back up to the Women's Super League 2.